 |Maximum API requests per day||The maximum API requests per day is 500,000.|

-|Archive, expiration of messages||Group archives do not expire.
+|Archive, expiration of messages||Group archives don't expire.
 Messages remain in an archive until the group is deleted.
-The email retention policy does not affect messages in a group's archive.|
+The email retention policy doesn't affect messages in a group's archive.|

 |Mail message size||The maximum mail message size is 25MB.
 This limit includes the message's meta data headers, body, and any attachments.|

-|Other Types of Limits||Limitations and Guidelines|
+|Other types of limits||Limitations and guidelines|

-|Content type formats||An email message must be in the standard RFC 822 text format.
-A request's content type format for uploading migrated emails use the
+|Content type formats||An email message must be in the standard

-|Data location policies||The API does not support data location policies requiring data be stored in specific geographic or political boundaries for contractual reasons.
-Do not use the API if data location is required for your account.|
+|Data location policies||The Data Transfer API doesn't support data location policies requiring data be stored in specific geographic or political boundaries for contractual reasons.
+Don't use the Data Transfer API if data location is required for your account.|

-|Parallel message insertions||The API supports parallel requests for email insertions into different group archives.
-But the API does not support parallel message insertions into the same group archive.
+|Parallel message insertions||The Data Transfer API supports parallel requests for email insertions into different group archives.
+But the Data Transfer API doesn't support parallel message insertions into the same group archive.
 Nor are batch requests supported in this version of the API.|

-|Unauthorized requests||The API does not accept any unauthorized requests.
-A request is considered unauthorized if no authorization token is provided.
-For more information, see Authorizing Requests.|
+|Unauthorized requests||The Data Transfer API doesn't accept any unauthorized requests.
+A request is considered unauthorized if no authorization token is provided.|